SDA-SE/sda-dropwizard-commons/sda-commons-server-opentelemetry/README.md

 ## Usage

-The bundle must be initialized with higher priority in the dependent applications, as it is responsible for providing tracers that are used by other bundles.
+The bundle must be initialized before other bundles in the dependent applications, as it is responsible for initializing the openTelemetry Sdk and registering the created instance as global, so that dependent bundles can use it.

 ```groovy
   api project(':sda-commons-server-opentelemetry')